asmfreak/habitipy/README.md

 In both cases you should put `sudo` in front of command, if you are installing `habitipy` package to system directory.
 To install `habitipy` just for you, use
 `$ pip install --user habitipy`

-And the last, but not the least thing abount installation - if you want bleeding edge development version (potentially unstable!), you should clone the repository and install `habitipy`
+And the last, but not the least thing about installation - if you want bleeding edge development version (potentially unstable!), you should clone the repository and install `habitipy`
 ```
     $ git clone https://github.com/ASMfreaK/habitipy
     $ pip install -e habitipy